This page provides a basic job control and monitoring overview for SLURM.

 Monitoring Cori Batch Jobs

 We describe the most commonly used commands to monitor, submit and hold jobs on Cori.
-For more information please refer to the man pages of these commands.

 |sqs||NERSC custom script lists jobs in the queue with job ranking|

 |sbatch batch script||Submits a batch script to the queue|

 |scancel jobid||Cancel a job from the queue|

 |scontrol hold jobid||Puts a job on hold in the queue.|